iann838/Pyot/docs/src/limiters/memory.md

 # Memory Limiter

 Rate limiter based on runtime Python Objects.
 This Rate Limiter is async safe, thread safe and the fastest available rate limiter.
-For cross-process safe Rate Limiter please refer to other Limiters.
+For cross-process safe Rate Limiter please refer to the other Limiters.

 ## Rate Limiter Settings Reference
 ### Backend: `pyot.limiters.MemoryLimiter`